jakored1/pypi-shaulmiko/README.md

-		By default the module will find the devices prompt, and will search for it after the command was entered to determine wether the command finished. read_until_string allows the user to manually define a string on which to stop reading the output.
+		By default the module will find the devices prompt, and will search for it after the command was entered to determine wether the command finished. read_until_string allows the user to manually define a string on which to stop reading the output. read_until_string can be one string, or a list of strings.
+		If a list was entered the output will be read until one of the strings is found in the output
 	- timeout:
 		By default there is no timeout and the module will continue to wait for output until device prompt (or read_until_string) is found. timeout allows user to stop reading output after X seconds.